-The aggregate percentage is at least 10.0 percentage points greater than the state percentage of English Learners meeting target.
-The aggregate percentage is equal to or greater than the state percentage of English Learners meeting target.
-The aggregate percentage is within 5.0 percentage points of the state percentage of English Learners meeting target.
-The school did not meet the criteria for any of the ratings above.
-Measure 2.2 [CCR] - 0 Points: From FY21 to FY22, the average progress Result: The aggregate percentage is least 10.0 percentage points over the state average progress toward The aggregate percentage equal to or greater than the state average progress toward target.
-The aggregate percentage is within 5.0 percentage points of the state's average progress toward The school did not meet the criteria for any of the ratings above. , The aggregate percentage is equal to or greater than the state percentage of English Learners meeting target.
-The aggregate percentage is within 5.0 percentage points of the state percentage of English Learners meeting target.
-The school did not meet the criteria for any of the ratings above.
-Measure 2.2 [CCR] - 0 Points: From FY21 to FY22, the average progress The aggregate percentage is least 10.0 percentage points over the state average progress toward The aggregate percentage equal to or greater than the state average progress toward target.
-The aggregate percentage is within 5.0 percentage points of the state's average progress toward
+Performance Ratings Measure 2.1 [CCR] - 0 Points: From FY21 to FY22, the aggregate percentage Result: Exceeds Target (x 1.5) The aggregate percentage is at least 10.0 percentage points greater than the state percentage of English Learners meeting target.
+Meets Target (x1.0) The aggregate percentage is equal to or greater than the state percentage of English Learners meeting target.
+Approaches Target (x0.5) The aggregate percentage is within 5.0 percentage points of the state percentage of English Learners meeting target.
+Does Not Meet Target (x0.0) The school did not meet the criteria for any of the ratings above.
+Performance Ratings Measure 2.2 [CCR] - 0 Points: From FY21 to FY22, the average progress Result: Performance Ratings Exceeds Target (x 1.5) Measure 2.2 [CCR] - 0 Points: From FY21 to FY22, the average progress The aggregate percentage is least 10.0 percentage points over the state average progress toward Result: 0 Result: Exceeds Target (x 1.5) The aggregate percentage is least 10.0 percentage points over the state average progress toward Result: Exceeds Target (x 1.5) Meets Target (x1.0) The aggregate percentage is least 10.0 percentage points over the state average progress toward The aggregate percentage equal to or greater than the state average progress toward target.
+Result: